microsoft/fluent-ui-react/packages/react-theming/README.md

 All components derive from base components, which have a simple class name contract.
-A consumer is free to bring along their own styles and pass class names to components and they will render the correct result.
+A consumer is free to bring along their own styles and pass class names to components, which will render the expected result.

 Additionally, `createComponent` itself is derived from a factory which